-Comparison on PG Debt call for Joint and Several Bank debt claim
+Comparison on Personal Guarantee Debt 'call' for Joint and Several Bank debt claim

 When directors seek funding for their business they may provide cross company guarantees and may also sign a 'personal guarantee' which is legally binding and which will circumvent the limited liability status of a limited company once bank debt recovery commences against the Limited Company.

 A Joint and Several Personal Guarantee liability provides the bank with legal assurance that each of the signatories to the agreement will be held 100% liable for the full outstanding debt.
 It is not (as many believe) a shared or 'proportionate debt' which may then be equally divided between the directors once demand has been made.
 Directors being claimed against by a bank/lender for a personal guarantee claim will have different assets and their available equity may vary considerably - which will 'tilt' the bank/lenders strategy on debt recovery.
 Any joint and several personal guarantee or joint and several mortgage agreement will state that each director or partner is liable to pay the full amount of the debt.

 Joint and several liability implies that all 'members' are liable for the partnership debts in full or in part individually, dependent usually on their ability to pay.
 Thus a creditor(s) /liquidator/bank debt recovery unit can "go after" the guarantor with the most assets first to satisfy debts and then the next guarantor who has assets and then the next - onwards - inflating the debt with charges, costs and interest - all of which are recoverable by the lender under a personal guarantee debt claim.

 We believe IBAS is the most economical, professional, confidential guidance and direct assistance organisation available for UK Business banking problems and disputes, up to and including litigation.
 IBAS experience has proved to be the deciding factor in effective and sometimes almost miraculous settlements for business banking customers.